Reading time: 12 minutes

 Be where you are.
 Look around.
 Just look, don’t interpret.
 See the light, shapes, colors, textures.
 Be aware of the silent presence of each thing.
 Be aware of the space that allows everything to be.
 Listen to the sounds; don’t judge them.
 Listen to the silence underneath the sounds.
 Touch something — anything — and feel and acknowledge its Being.
 Observe the rhythm of your breathing; feel the air flowing in and out, feel the life energy inside your body.
 Allow everything to be, within and without.
 Allow the “isness” of all things.
 Move deeply into the Now.

-Tolle points out that many of our problems are not caused by external circumstances, but by our own negative interpretations based on our beliefs.
+Tolle says that many of our problems are caused by our negative interpretations of circumstances, based on our beliefs.

 “End the delusion of time.
 Time and mind are inseparable.
 Remove time from the mind and it stops — unless you choose to use it.”